ssfsx17/ffpnp/pandoc-markdown/0710-status-conditions.md

 ### Status: Boost Healing

-Your outgoing healing is increased by 25%.
+Your Potency for healing is increased by 25.

 ### Status: Boost Magick

-Your outgoing Magical After-Armor Damage is increased by 25%.
+Your M-Potency for damage is increased by 25.

 ### Status: Boost Movement